A collaborative effort to create quieter oceans for healthier whales

-Between June 1 and October 31, 2020, tugboats transiting in the Canadian inshore area of the Strait of Juan de Fuca are asked to move south of the known killer whale feeding area and navigate through the inshore lateral displacement zone or the outbound shipping lane.
+From June 1 to October 31, all tugboats transiting in the Canadian inshore area of the Strait of Juan de Fuca are requested to move south of the known killer whale feeding area, if and when it is navigationally safe do so.

 Success requires collaboration

 The logistics of coordinating a lateral displacement outside of the port authority’s jurisdiction are complex and involve collaboration with many other advisors and partners.
 The port authority is very grateful for the ongoing participation and support of our many advisors and partners who contribute to the continued success of these voluntary initiatives.
 This voluntary inshore displacement initiative is one of the commitments of the ECHO Program’s Species at Risk Act, Section 11 Conservation Agreement.